marcurto/At-Once/README.md

 ## Description

-Project 2 is an app for two types of users: restaurants and clients.
+At Once is an app for two types of users: restaurants and clients.
 Restaurants will be able to introduce their dishes and menu in order to show them to their customers online.
 Clients, on the other hand, will be able to look at the menu through a link and order directly from it.
 Their orders will be sent to the restaurant  dashboard and they will not need to interact with each other.
 This will be really useful to avoid unnecessary human contact due to the current situation.